Yemen kills 10 militants, Sanaa faces carbomb threat

-SANAA/ADEN At least 10 suspected militants were killed in air strikes in southern Yemen on Thursday, and authorities reinforced security at foreign missions and government sites in Sanaa over warnings of a possible al Qaeda attack in the capital.
+SANAA/ADEN Airstrikes killed 10 suspected Islamist militants in southern Yemen on Thursday, an official said, and authorities boosted security at foreign missions and government sites in Sanaa over a warning al Qaeda planned car bomb attacks in the capital.

 A local official in southern Abyan province, partly controlled by an al Qaeda-linked group, said Yemeni warplanes launched two strikes at Islamist targets in the village of Umm al-Jabalayn, near the militant stronghold city of Jaar.

 The official said at least 10 militants were killed in the attack.
-Jaar residents said they saw members of the group, Ansar al-Sharia, bringing bodies back to the city for burial.
+Jaar residents said they saw members of the group, Ansar al-Sharia members bringing bodies back to the city for burial.

-In a text message, a group which identified itself as Ansar al-Sharia denied any of its militants were killed in the strike.

-But the Ministry of Interior said on its website the number of militants killed during a campaign by the country's military and security forces over the past few days was over 100.

 The reported strike is near an area where Ansar al-Sharia last week said it killed at least 20 Yemeni soldiers.

+Suspicious cars were being stopped at makeshift checkpoint for spot searches, they said.

-The Interior Ministry said in a statement it had ordered heightened security near government buildings and foreign missions.
+The Interior Ministry ordered heightened security near government buildings and foreign missions, "to deal with any potential act of sabotage and terrorism," according to a statement posted on its website.

 "We have received information concerning plans by al Qaeda to move its operations to Sanaa," a security official told Reuters.
 "We believe it is preparing to carry out these operations using car bombs any time soon," he added.